tbaggett/xfgloss/README.md

  - The default XF EntryCell renderer on iOS doesn't take the accessory view into account when positioning/sizing the text entry field.
 I plan to submit a PR that corrects this issue.

+ - An Android.Content.Res.Resources+NotFoundException is thrown on Android API 16 (Jelly Bean) with a message that reads "Unable to find resource ID #0x404" when you switch between tabs multiple times in any of the example pages.
+I believe this is an issue with either Android API 16 or Xamarin.Forms v2.3.1.114, as the exception doesn't occur on any of the other tested Android APIs (17 through 23).
+However, I will investigate further if other users aren't seeing the issue with other Xamarin.Forms apps running on API 16.

+ - The *MaxTrackTintColor* and *MinTrackTintColor* properties do not operate as expected on Android API 21 (Lollipop).
+The underlying Android UI property that was introduced in API was broken.
+It was fixed in the API 22 release.
+See the documentation for the *MaxTrackTintColor* and *MinTrackTintColor* properties for more details.

 ---

 # Future Enhancements